 - Personal effects coverage pays for losses, theft, or damage to any personal items you have inside the rental car, and may cost up to $7 per day

 Buying the rental company’s coverage can jack up the cost of your vehicle rental significantly.

-A common misconception is that auto insurance policies are transferrable from personal vehicles to rentals and what’s not covered can be covered by built-in insurance on your credit card.
-It’s a bit more complicated than that.
+A common misconception is that personal auto policies are transferrable from personal vehicles to rentals, and what’s not covered can be covered by built-in insurance on your credit card.
+The reality is it’s a bit more complicated than that.

 Will My Auto Policy Cover a Rental Car?

-The rental car provider will have coverage on the vehicle for liability but will not protect you if the vehicle is damaged while in your possession.
-Check your auto insurance policy to see if you have this coverage if you are not sure, or if you know that you do not have the coverage, talk to your insurance representative.
-They will help you purchase the correct coverage.
-What you will be purchasing is an endorsement which is additional coverage that extends your policy to include the rental.
+The rental car provider will have coverage on the vehicle for liability, but it will not protect you if the vehicle is damaged while in your possession.
+Check your auto insurance policy to see if you have this coverage if you are not sure, or if you know that you do not have the coverage, talk to your broker.

-If you purchase "collision damage waiver" from the rental car provider you could be looking at an additional cost of upwards of $20 per day so adding it to you existing policy for the year may make sense.
-Make sure that you have a copy of your auto policy with you as proof that you have the coverage as some car rental providers may require it.
+Although the cost for this additional coverage varies by insurance company, it is typically $40 to $50 per year.
+After adding an endorsement to your policy, make sure that you have a copy of your auto policy with you as proof that you have the coverage as some car rental providers may require it.